radektomasek/fullstack-development-notes/README.md

-# Frontend Community Workshops Archive

-Welcome to the **Frontend Community Workshops Archive**!
-This repository serves as a collection of learning materials I developed to promote knowledge sharing and collaboration on modern frontend principles during my time at [OVO Energy](https://www.ovoenergy.com)/[Kaluza](https://www.kaluza.com/).

-This is a curated selection of my favorite topics that were covered in our Frontend Community of Practice.
-These materials were created primarily during the pandemic (2020/2021), a time when staying updated with modern frontend technologies was both a necessity and a passion project for me.

-While some content may be slightly dated due to older library versions, I’m actively working to bring everything up to speed.
-Migrating my personal notes into a public repository was a big first step, and I’m excited to share these resources with a broader audience.
+# Fullstack development notes

+Welcome to the **Fullstack Development Notes**!
+This repository is a personal collection of workshops, guides, and notes designed to help me (and hopefully others) stay up to date with modern fullstack development practices.

+> Note: Originally named Frontend Community Workshops Archive, this repository began as a collection of frontend-focused materials created during my time at [OVO Energy](https://www.ovoenergy.com)/[Kaluza](https://www.kaluza.com/) between 2019 and 2022).
+It served as a fantastic way to learn, document, and share knowledge.
+As I transition toward fullstack development, I aim to update these materials with modern practices, add backend and infrastructure-focused content, and explore new areas of interest.

 ---

-## 🚀 Workshops and Learning Materials
+## 🚀 Content

 Here’s an overview of the topics currently available in this repository: